Ann Dinham

 Ann Dinham (17 March 1827 – 2 May 1882); born Ann Orchard, and later Ann Riddiford and Ann Foster, was keeping an inn in Abergavenny, Monmouthshire in 1851 with her husband, William, when she was convicted of inciting a burglary and sentenced to be transported to Tasmania for ten years.
 In Tasmania, she married John Foster, a wealthy businessman, magistrate and member of the Tasmanian Legislative Council.
 After his death, she took their five surviving children to be educated in England, and was thus one of the few Australian convicts to return to her native land.

 Early life

 Dinham was born in the Gloucestershire town of Wotton-under-Edge on 17 March 1827.
 Her father, James Orchard, is described in the 1851 census as a "Dealer in Marine Stores", a term applied to traders in second-hand goods and "rag and bone men".
 Her mother, Elizabeth, died in 1839, when Dinham was about 12 years old and her father remarried before the end of that year.
 The 1841 census shows Dinham and two younger siblings living with their father and stepmother in Church Street, Wotton-under-Edge.

 It is not known when she left Wotton, or where she met her first husband, William Cozens Dinham, who had been born in Bath, Somerset in 1825, but they married in Newport, Monmouthshire in 1847.
 Their marriage certificate describes him as a "timekeeper" but he was, in fact, a warder at Usk Prison.
+In December 1848, William Dinham was appointed as the first superintendent of the Abergavenny Town Police, a very small force which had only three constables in addition to the superintendent.
+William Dinham only served in the role until March 1850; the reasons for his dismissal seem to have been mainly about a need to save money, though some local ratepayers expressed concerns about his performance.